 - Identify your candidate(s) and their position on single payer.

 - Ballotpedia offers a useful tool to find your candidates (it will ask you to enter your email address; you can leave it blank and still get the info).

-- Once you know your candidate, you can check to see if they say anything about single payer on their campaign website.
+- Once you know your candidate, see if they say anything about single payer on their campaign website.
 To find their site, google "(candidate's name) for Congress".
 You can usually find their healthcare positions under "Issues".

-- If your candidate is an incumbent, check out their H.R.
-676 cosponsorship record if they're in the House or their S. 1804 cosponsorship record if they're in the Senate.
+- Check out their H.R.
+676 cosponsorship record (Representatives) or their S. 1804 cosponsorship record (Senators)